-Sembcorp Industries has a balanced energy portfolio of over 12,800 MW of power, with more than 3,300 MW of renewable energy capacity comprising solar, wind and energy storage globally.
-It also has a proven track record of transforming raw land into sustainable urban developments, with a project portfolio spanning over 12,000 hectares across Asia.
+Sembcorp Industries has a balanced energy portfolio of over 15 gigawatts ("GW") of power, with more than 5.7 GW of renewable energy capacity comprising solar, wind and energy storage globally.
+It also has a proven track record of transforming raw land into sustainable urban developments, with a project portfolio spanning around 13,000 hectares across Asia.
+As at February 2022, Sembcorp Industries' portfolio has a gross renewable energy capacity of approximately 6,400 MW, comprising 5,287 MW of installed capacity and 1,147 MW under development, and which includes a portfolio acquisition of 658 MW that is pending completion.

 In May 2021, Sembcorp Industries unveiled a strategic plan to transform its portfolio from brown to green, with a vision to be a leading provider of sustainable solutions.
-This strategic plan is underpinned by the following targets:
+Sembcorp Industries has received an MSCI ESG Rating of "AA" in 2022 and its strategic plan is underpinned by the following targets: